apptainer/apptainer-userdocs/environment_and_metadata.rst

 Escaping and evaluation of environment variables
 ================================================

-{Singularity} uses an embedded shell interpreter to process the container startup scripts and environment.
+{Project} uses an embedded shell interpreter to process the container startup scripts and environment.
 When this processing is performed, a single step of shell evaluation happens in the container context.
-The shell from which you are running {Singularity} may also evaluate variables on your command line before passing them to {Singularity}.
+The shell from which you are running {Project} may also evaluate variables on your command line before passing them to {Project}.

 .. warning::